 Both drivers have come a cropper in practice.
 Leclerc took a swipe at the barrier, while Vettel spun and crashed at Turn 19, damaging the wheel and suspension of the rear left of his car.
 Elsewhere, it’s been the year’s second best driver, Valtteri Bottas, who has topped the day.
 Nonetheless, the Finn will start at the back of the grid on Sunday with an engine-related penalty.

 As ever, though, the real test at the Yas Marina Circuit is when the sun goes down and the track cools off.
 The 55 laps of the 5.554km loop take place on Sunday 1st December 2019 and we’ll see who has the last laugh as the season comes to a close.

-Want to get your stream on and tune into the US Grand Prix?
-Here’s how you do it in engine-growling surround sound and 4K style.
+Until then, of course, there’s some racin’ to be done and if you want to get your stream on and tune into the Abu Dhabi Grand Prix, then here’s how you do it in engine-growling surround sound and 4K style.

 Watch Formula One anywhere in the world using a VPN

 We'll look at the TV and live stream options for UK and USA-based F1 fans below, but even after spending all that money on a subscription you're still not going to be able to watch the Grand Prix from another country.

 There are certain territories where some or all of the races are free to air – so if you're away in Albania, Azerbaijan, Brazil, China, Russia, Slovenia, USA, the Middle East or North Africa, you may just need to tune in on your hotel TV or find a local bar.

 Anywhere else and you might want to get yourself a VPN instead.
 A VPN (Virtual Private Network) can spoof an IP address which is local to the server you’d like to access.
 That way your service provider will think that you’re in the correct country to do so and allow you to watch the F1.